-When we got to school we would learn of all the other things that had been done, things not visible en-route.
+When we got to school we would learn from our fellow students about all the other things that had been done, things not visible en-route.
 One thing we always asked was what had happened to Mr. Stowe this year.
 Mr. Stowe, or Pappy Stowe as he was commonly called, was most consistently victimized because he kept goats—this, even though he lived right in town.
 Goats were not acceptable animals in cow country.
 Neither was Mr. Stowe.
 He was German with a heavy accent, and he had a shoe repair shop with a sign on its high, narrow false front that read:

 R A STOWE

 SAWS FILED AND GUMMED

 REFUND BILLS!???
 What were refund bills?
 At any rate, the sign was an anomaly in any language.
 This sign had been photographed and appeared in more publications than probably any other place in Eastern Oregon.
 I was told once that it was even in Life Magazine.
 What the sign did not say , but could have, was RESCUER OF GOATS TRANSPORTED TO STRANGE PLACES AT HALLOWEEN.
 Sometimes the goats would be taken out in the country and turned loose.
 Sometimes parts of them would be shaved or painted.
 But the more common thing was that Mr. Stowe would be out the next day looking for his goats, having to figure out how to get them back home in time to be milked and commiserating with the owners of now devastated gardens in which they might have been interred.
 In retrospect, I do not understand how this could have happened to Mr. Stowe year after year without him lying in wait with a newly purchased shot gun, or at least, getting a watch dog.
 Mr. Stowe where are you now?
 Could it be that you enjoyed the game as much as everybody else, and so never took any precautions?